cbernet/heppy/doc/Heppy_-_Installation_Instructions.md

 On top of python, you need the following python packages:

-     numpy
+* numpy
-     ipython  (not strictly needed, but really useful)
+* scipy
+* dill
+* gitpython
+* pyyaml

 To get them, install pip and use it to install these packages.

-**ROOT 5, with pyroot support (optional)**
+**ROOT 6, with pyroot support (optional)**

 Note that you need to ensure that ROOT was compiled with the same version of python as the one in your PATH.

 To check that, do the following: